pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 ## Expanded Top-Level Default Module Coverage

-We're excited to expand our top-level default version coverage by 226 resources, 274 functions, and 5526 input properties in this release, bringing the total to over 1600, 2000, and 30,000 respectively.
+We're excited to expand our top-level default version coverage by 226 resources, 274 functions, and 5526 input properties in this release, bringing the total to 1,637, 2,015, and 30,652 respectively.
 With this extensive collection of modules at your disposal, you can easily provision and manage the full range of Azure services using Pulumi.
 Whether you're working with virtual machines, databases, networking, or any other Azure service, the Azure Native Provider has you covered.

 ![provider-coverage-by-version](./azurev2-provider-coverage.png)